 Continue reading 〉

 If you plug an Android phone into your computer the Photos app will open like it does with an iPhone, but it may not see the photos on your Android Phone.
 This happened to me on my Nexus 5X phone and I needed to give the phone permission to share the photos with my computer.
-Then all the Photos appeared for me to import in the Photos app.
-Here’s how to do that.
+It’s the same for any Android phone.
 Continue reading 〉

 I tend to get sore thumbs from over-using my iPhone.
 Here’s something interesting that I noticed when I used an Android phone for 6 months.
 My sore thumbs disappeared.
 To tell you the truth, I didn’t really notice this until I switched back to the iPhone again, then after about 1 week my sore thumbs reappeared.